launchdarkly/LaunchDarkly-Docs/src/content/topics/sdk/client-side/c-c--client-side-sdk.md

 [/block]

 <Callout intent="info">
-<Callout.Title>Use a mobile key</Callout.Title>
+<CalloutTitle>Use a mobile key</CalloutTitle>
-   <Callout.Description>Be sure to use a mobile key from your [Environments](https://app.launchdarkly.com/settings#/environments) page.
-Never embed a server-side SDK key into an embedded or desktop application.</Callout.Description>
+   <CalloutDescription>Be sure to use a mobile key from your [Environments](https://app.launchdarkly.com/settings#/environments) page.
+Never embed a server-side SDK key into an embedded or desktop application.</CalloutDescription>
 </Callout>
 Calling `LDClientInit` will initiate a remote call to the LaunchDarkly service to fetch the feature flag settings for the specified user.
 This call will block up to the time defined by `maxwaitmilliseconds`, however.
 If you request a feature flag before the client has completed initialization, you will receive the default flag value.
 To wait for client initialization, you can register a callback:
 [block:code]